labex-labs/labex-cheatsheets/docs/cheatsheets/en/kali.md

   <BaseQuizOption value="D">Performs OS detection only</BaseQuizOption>

   <BaseQuizAnswer>
-    The `-sV` flag enables version detection, which probes open ports to determine what service and version is running.
+    The <code>-sV</code> flag enables version detection, which probes open ports to determine what service and version is running.
 This is useful for identifying potential vulnerabilities associated with specific software versions.
   </BaseQuizAnswer>
 </BaseQuiz>
 # Script scanning